5 Types of Global Assignments: What’s Best for Your Company?

 Remote Work Visas

 Remote work visas are available in many countries around the world.
-Some countries introduced remote work visas during the COVID-19 pandemic to stimulate their economies and encourage companies with remote work policies to send their talent there without formally relocating.
+Some countries introduced them during the COVID-19 pandemic to stimulate their economies and encourage companies with remote work policies to send their talent there without formally relocating.

-Remote work visas quickly gained traction, and governments continue to establish similar types of statuses.
+Remote work visas quickly gained traction, and governments continued establishing similar statuses.
 They are an increasingly popular option for companies that allow employees to work from anywhere on a remote basis.

 The application cost per visa varies from country to country, as does the visa’s duration.
 Some countries will extend the validity of temporary remote work visas, while others contemplate only a finite period of stay for visa holders.
-Countries often have requirements for proof of income as part of these types of visa requests and also may have provisions for bringing dependents that potential applicants should consider.
+Countries often require proof of income as part of these types of visa requests and may also have provisions for bringing dependents that potential applicants should consider.

 Commuter Assignments